stefanpenner/repo-sync/README.md

 # GitHub Repository Synchronization Script

+note: this is largely an experiment in prompt engineering, learning from the resulting code, and then trying to make it all work.

 A well-tested, maintainable Bash script that synchronizes GitHub repositories and their pull requests between organizations.

 ## Features